thierrydrmv/thierrydrmv/README.md

    🚀 I’m currently studying at Trybe

-   📝 I’m currently learning ReactJS, Docker🐋 and MySQL
+   📝 I’m currently learning ReactJS, Typescript, Docker🐋 and MySQL

    💡 Curiosity: I like reading, sports and gaming